miltonlaufer/pdfsplitter/README.md

-# PDF Splitter, Rotate and Crop for kindle
+# PDF Splitter, Rotate and Crop for Kindle
 ## (or any other eBook reader):

 # Description: